Compliance car: History

 By 2019, both Hyundai and Kia had introduced electric vehicles—Hyundai Kona Electric, Hyundai Ioniq Electric, Kia Niro EV, and Kia Soul EV—but the manufacturers are opting to sell these models only is a few states, and total production of all four models was to be limited to less than 20,000 units per year, for both 2019 and 2020.
 This compares to Tesla's sales of nearly 140,000 sales in the United States for just one model in 2018, the Tesla Model 3, and Chevrolet's production of 17,000 units for just one model, the Chevrolet Bolt.
 Hyundai and Kia resist calling their cars compliance cars simply because their production number projections are larger than the minimum required by the California mandate; further, Kia stated that they are selling the cars in three states beyond the ZEV-compliance states.
 Hyundai also sold 10,000 EVs in Korea during 2018.
 Auto analysts still consider the cars compliance cars because of the low production and limited distribution, not something a manufacturer would choose to do if they believed they could profitably sell their compliant EVs in volume at the prices they are offering them.

+In August 2022, the California Air Resources Board adopted the Advanced Clean Cars II regulations, which were intended to replace the earlier program beginning with the 2026 model year.
+The regulations established progressively increasing zero-emission-vehicle requirements, beginning at 35 percent of new light-duty vehicle sales for the 2026 model year and reaching 100 percent by 2035.

+By May 2025, California and twelve other jurisdictions, including the District of Columbia, had adopted Advanced Clean Cars II, although implementation dates differed.
+Some participating states subsequently delayed enforcement or reconsidered their participation.

+In June 2025, President Donald Trump signed congressional resolutions seeking to overturn the federal waivers that authorized California to enforce Advanced Clean Cars II and related vehicle-emissions programs.
+California and ten other states challenged the federal action in court.

+The federal action created uncertainty over the enforceability of the Advanced Clean Cars II requirements.
+California subsequently readopted standards based on its earlier Advanced Clean Cars program while developing a proposed successor called the Drive Forward program.